-- A material breach of the agreement by a party. - An anticipatory repudiation (that is, breaking the contract before the required performance time).
+- A material breach of contract. - An anticipatory repudiation (that is, breach of contract before the required performance time).

 Under national bankruptcy law, a party's insolvency does not, by itself, necessarily give rise to a termination right.
 While many agreements include such a provision, this right may not be enforceable under bankruptcy law.